10ne1/notmuch/doc/notmuch-emacs.rst

     Control how each thread of messages is presented in the ``notmuch-show-mode`` buffer

-:index:`notmuch-search-oldest-first`
+:index:`notmuch-search-default-sort-order`
-    Display the oldest threads at the top of the buffer
+    Controls which threads are displayed from the top of the buffer

 .. _notmuch-show: